mrtymcln/FilmNotes/README.md

 **🚧 Known Issues**
 > Rolls with an identical Name are combined in the Shoe Box.
-They need to be seperated by Order.
+They need to be seperated by Order or Date/Time.

 > The NavigationBarTitle shows ghosting from the previous NavigationBarTitle.
-Fixed by using the In-line style rather than Large style.
+Seemingly fixed by using the In-line style rather than Large style.

 > When reordering rows, the first Roll or Exposure in the list becomes Order 0.